lpacher/lae/fpga/labs/lab6/README.md

 <br />

 In particular, observe in the code the usage of a `IBUF` FPGA device primitive.
-This is a first example of ihow you can include and simulate Xilinx device primitives in your HDL code.
+This is a first example of how you can include and simulate Xilinx device primitives in your HDL code.

 Simulate with Xilinx XSim simulator the functionality of the D-FlipFlop from the command line with: